ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 03.08.01 As an administrator, I want to review logs of all notifications sent to entrants by organizers.

+<mark style="background-color: lightblue">US 03.09.01 As an administrator, I should also be able to be an organizer and/or an entrant with my admin profile.</mark>

+<mark style="background-color: lightblue">US 03.10.01 As an administrator, I want to remove event comments that violate app policy.</mark>

 **WOW Factor:**